ecmwf/odc/docs/content/implementation/encoding-data.rst

 Encoding Data
 =============

-The encoding process works in the other way.
-Data in memory is described by the **Encoder** and, given an appropriate data stream, data will be encoded into frames.
+The encoding process is strutured as the reverse of the decoding process.
+Data in memory is described in an **Encoder** object.
+This data is then encoded into a sequence of frames and written to an output data stream.

-Each time a new data structure is encountered, it will be described by a different encoder instance, but the encoded data will result in a subsequent frame in the stream.

 .. index:: Encoding Data; Encoder

 Encoder
 -------

-Just like the **Decoder**, the **Encoder** provides several options for handling memory layouts.
+The **Encoder** provides several options for handling memory layouts, in the same way as the **Decoder**.

 Row-major layout
-   In :ref:`row-major layout <decoder-row-major-layout>`, the consecutive elements of a single data row reside one next to each other.
+   In :ref:`row-major layout <decoder-row-major-layout>`, consecutive elements in a data row reside adjacent to each other in memory, and the block of memory comprises a sequence of rows.

    .. tabs::